sreault/Final-Project-R-SDM/README.md

 ![](images/map5.png)

 Based on this plot, we can see that the model responds the most to variation in:
+Bio 16: Precipitation of Wettest Quarter
+Bio6- Minumum Temperature of the Coldest Month
 Bio19- Precipitation of Coldest Quarter
-Bio9- Mean Temperature of Driest Quarter
-Bio6- Minumum Temperature of the Coldest Month
-Bio18- Precipitation of the Warmest Quarter
+Bio 17: Precipitation of Driest Quarter

 How does the likelihood of species occurrence respond to variation in these climatic conditions?
 We can look at the shape of the response curves from the model with the response() function.